Behavioral Health Staff: Intern & Trainee Program

 - Amanda Yates - Diversity and Equity Council

 Some opportunities are with our Regional Clinics, which serve adults and youth within a geographic area.
 Other opportunities are with units that serve specialized populations of older adults, adults and youth throughout the County.
 Along with the required supervision hours, trainees have weekly didactic seminars and are included in clinical case consultations and in-service training.

 Field Placements for MFT, MSW, and Alcohol and Drug Certification Program Students

-For information about field placements for current students, read the for a detailed review of each placement, or click on this for a brief summary of each site.
+Information about field placements for next FY 2024-2025 will be posted here.
 BBS registered MSW and MFT graduates interested volunteering for licensing hours and supervision can also review these materials to see which sites work with post-graduates.